 Patrick brings the energy and passion for making a difference with a strong focus in driving change with a values-based approach to leadership.
 With a passion for coaching and having completed the QUT Executive MBA himself, Patrick now gives back as an Executive Advisor, providing coaching and mentoring to select members completing the MBA program.

 With their children now adults, Patrick and his wife enjoy travelling and experiencing what the world has to offer.

-Patrick will certainly draw on all these experiences, to offer value as an important part of the executive team at Mercy Community.
+Patrick will certainly draw upon all these experiences to offer value as an important part of the executive team at Mercy Community.

 Shanelle Bennett was appointed to the Director Mission Integration role in November 2018, a vital role in our organisation, which is responsible for integrating Mercy Community’s mission and values.
 Shanelle and has been part of Mercy Community since 2016, where she was in a Pastoral Care and Volunteer Coordinator role at our Aged Care facility.
 It was here that she increased the number of volunteers by 150%, delivered pastoral care to residents, and initiated many beneficial programs and relationships for Mercy Community.

 Shanelle has a wealth of experience in counselling and pastoral care, including roles with Salvation Army, Australian Catholic University, Queensland Department of Corrections, and an Executive Director position with NET Ministries.
 While at NET Ministries, Shanelle, along with her husband, developed a cutting-edge youth ministry across Australia, which was authentic, sustainable, and adaptable.
 Shanelle and her husband also established an international ministry in Uganda.